If you enjoy this content & want it to stay free forever, please consider donating to Touched By Ty’s creator fund.

 If you follow me on Twitter that you know that I love Zapier because Zapier has allowed me to automate my campaigns by letting people know when other people are signing up for my email list and for different freebies and workshops, blog post drops, release dates for different things and more.
-Doing this also encourages other people to sign up to because when they know that somebody else is interested enough to sign up and give their email to me, they're more likely to be interested to sign up and give me their emails to.
+Doing this also encourages other people sign up to because when they know that somebody else is interested enough to sign up and give their email to me, they're more likely to be interested to sign up and give me their emails too.

 Learning this really took my promotional skills to the next level because it made it to where I don't have to be on social media every day, I don't have to market my stuff personally every day to make sure that my stuff is being marketed.
 And that's the point that you want to get to as well.

 So if you're not using Zapier, and you don't have it integrated into your marketing strategy to passively promote and market your products, your services, the music, you drop, your music videos, YouTube channel, and all the dope things that you're doing, now's the time for you to get started.
 Unlike platforms where you can schedule & automate content, you can set up campaigns to just tweet the same thing twice a week with Zapier.
-You you will be so surprised at how big of a difference it'll make for you to tweet the same thing every Tuesday and Thursday.
+You will be so surprised at how big of a difference it'll make for you to tweet the same thing every Tuesday and Thursday.

-Now instead of talking about it once or twice a month, you're talking about it six to 10 times a month, consistently which is going to make a big difference in the amount of email subscribers, YouTube subscribers, video views, & podcast listeners just automating those things.
+Now instead of talking about it once or twice a month, you're talking about it six to 10 times a month, consistently which is going to make a big difference in the number of email subscribers, YouTube subscribers, video views, & podcast listeners just automating those things.
 Learning to also incorporate customer reviews and client testimonials, rather than only promoting products is also an awesome way to implement social proof.

 Now I'm going to keep my promise and keep it short, sweet, simple and straight to the point and end it right here.
 That might be a little abrupt to some people.
-But like I said, if I shared a topic that you want me to elaborate on more, just comment down and let me know, share this post on twitter and tag me to @Touchedbyty.
+But like I said, if I shared a topic that you want me to elaborate on more, just comment down and let me know, share this post on Twitter and tag me to @Touchedbyty.

 Special Offer: Content Marketing Guide